fullstackreact/react-native-firestack/README.md

 In _most_ cases, you shouldn't need to overwrite these configuration options, but they are available to you if necessary.

+**Options passed to the `Firestack` constructor take precedence over the native configuration to allow the JS to define custom variables on a per-platform basis**

 ## API documentation

 Firestack is broken up into multiple parts, based upon the different API features that Firebase provides.